USEPA/WNTR/documentation/installation.rst

 		cd WNTR-master
 		python setup.py install

-	**For developers**: Developers can install and build WNTR from source using git. git is a command line software tool for version control and software development. git can be downloaded from http://git-scm.com.
+	**For developers**: Developers can install and build WNTR from source using git, which is a command line software tool for version control and software development.
+	It can be downloaded from http://git-scm.com.

 	To build WNTR from source using git, open a command prompt and run::